-- period (using shorefast ice); the size of the home ranges varied from less than 1 up to 27.9 km; - 2 (median is 0.62 km for adult males and 0.65 km for adult females).
-Most (94 percent) of the - 3 home ranges were less than 3 km during the subnivean period (Kelly et al. 2010a).
-Near large - 4 polynyas, ringed seals maintain ranges up to 7,000 km during winter and 2,100 km during - 5 spring (Born et al. 2004).
-Some adult ringed seals return to the same small home ranges they - 6 occupied during the previous winter (Kelly et al. 2010a).
-The size of winter home ranges can, - 7 however, vary by up to a factor of 10 depending on the amount of fast ice; seal movements were - 8 more restricted during winters with extensive fast ice, and were much less restricted where fast - 9 ice did not form at high levels (Harwood et al. 2015). - Ringed seal population surveys in Alaska have used various methods and assumptions, had - incomplete coverage of their habitats and range, and were conducted more than a decade ago; - therefore, current, comprehensive, and reliable abundance estimates or trends for the Alaska - stock are not available (Muto et al. 2016).
-Frost et al. (2004) conducted surveys within 40 km of - shore in the Alaska Beaufort Sea during May-June 1996-1999, and observed ringed seal densities - ranging from 0.81 seal/km in 1996 to 1.17 seals/km in 1999.
-Moulton et al. (2002) conducted - similar, concurrent surveys in the Alaska Beaufort Sea during 1997-1999 but reported - substantially lower ringed seal densities (0.43, 0.39, and 0.63 seals/km in 1997-1999, - 18 respectively) than Frost et al. (2004).
-Using the most recent estimates from surveys by Bengtson - 19 et al. (2005) and Frost et al. (2004) in the late 1990s and 2000, Kelly et al. (2010b) estimated the - total population in the Alaska Chukchi and Beaufort seas to be at least 300,000 ringed seals, - 21 which Kelly et al. (2010b) states is likely an underestimate since the Beaufort surveys were - 22 limited to within 40 km of shore. - 23 In general, ringed seals prey upon fish and crustaceans.
-Ringed seals are known to consume up to - 72 different species in their diet; their preferred prey species is the polar cod (Jefferson et al. - 25 2008).
-Ringed seals also prey upon a variety of other members of the cod family, including - Arctic cod (Holst et al. 2001), and saffron cod, with the latter being particularly important during - 27 the summer months in Alaskan waters (Lowry et al. 1980).
-Invertebrate prey seems to become - prevalent in the ringed seals diet during the open-water season and often dominates the diet of - young animals (Holst et al. 2001; Lowry et al. 1980).
-Large amphipods (e.g., Themisto libellula), - krill (e.g., Thysanoessa inermis), mysids (e.g., Mysis oculata), shrimps (e.g., Pandalus spp., - 31 Eualus spp., Lebbeus polaris, and Crangon septemspinosa), and cephalopods (e.g., Gonatus - spp.) are also consumed by ringed seals.
+Ringed seal population surveys in Alaska have used various methods and assumptions, had incomplete coverage of their habitats and range, and were conducted more than a decade ago; therefore, current, comprehensive, and reliable abundance estimates or trends for the Alaska stock are not available (Muto et al. 2016).
+Frost et al. (2004) conducted surveys within 40 km of shore in the Alaska Beaufort Sea during May-June 1996-1999, and observed ringed seal densities ranging from 0.81 seal/km2 in 1996 to 1.17 seals/km2 in 1999.
+Moulton et al. (2002) conducted similar, concurrent surveys in the Alaska Beaufort Sea during 1997-1999 but reported substantially lower ringed seal densities (0.43, 0.39, and 0.63 seals/km2 in 1997-1999, respectively) than Frost et al. (2004).
+Using the most recent estimates from surveys by Bengtson et al. (2005) and Frost et al. (2004) in the late 1990s and 2000, Kelly et al. (2010b) estimated the total population in the Alaska Chukchi and Beaufort seas to be at least 300,000 ringed seals, which Kelly et al. (2010b) states is likely an underestimate since the Beaufort surveys were limited to within 40 km of shore.

+In general, ringed seals prey upon fish and crustaceans.
+Ringed seals are known to consume up to 72 different species in their diet; their preferred prey species is the polar cod (Jefferson et al. 2008).
+Ringed seals also prey upon a variety of other members of the cod family, including Arctic cod (Holst et al. 2001), and saffron cod, with the latter being particularly important during the summer months in Alaskan waters (Lowry et al. 1980).
+Invertebrate prey seems to become prevalent in the ringed seals diet during the open-water season and often dominates the diet of young animals (Holst et al. 2001; Lowry et al. 1980).
+Large amphipods (e.g., Themisto libellula), krill (e.g., Thysanoessa inermis), mysids (e.g., Mysis oculata), shrimps (e.g., Pandalus spp., Eualus spp., Lebbeus polaris, and Crangon septemspinosa), and cephalopods (e.g., Gonatus spp.) are also consumed by ringed seals.